WaleedAlkaddah/flutter-getx-mvc/README.md

 1. Clone the repository.
 2. Run `flutter pub get` to fetch dependencies.
 3. Run the app on your emulator or device.

-## Setup Instructions:
-1. Clone the repository.
-2. Run `flutter pub get` to fetch dependencies.
-3. Run the app on your emulator or device.